-This document has been copied and made available for the planning process as set out in the Planning and Environment Act 1987.
+This document has been copied and

+made available for the planning process as set out in the Planning and

+Submission 2

+Environment Act 1987.
 The information must not be used for any other purpose.

-From: "West Gippsland Catchment Management Authority"

-By taking a copy of this document you acknowledge and agree that you will only use the document for the purpose specified above and that any dissemination, distribution or copying of this document is strictly prohibited.
+By taking a copy of this document you "West Gippsland Catchment Management Authority" From: acknowledge and agree that you will only use the document for the purpose specified above and that any Wed, 11 Dec 2024 13:21:56 +1100 Sent: dissemination, distribution or copying of this document is strictly prohibited. latrobe@latrobe.vic.gov.au To: WGCMA response for Latrobe Planning Scheme Amendment C143 Morwell Vic Subject: 3840 Our ref: WGCMA-F-2024-00629 Attachments: WGCMA-F-2024-00629-02.pdf

-Sent: Wed, 11 Dec 2024 13:21:56 +1100

-To: latrobe@latrobe.vic.gov.au

-Subject: WGCMA response for Latrobe Planning Scheme Amendment C143 Morwell Vic

-3840 Our ref: WGCMA-F-2024-00629

-Attachments: WGCMA-F-2024-00629-02.pdf